Neutron diffraction: Scattering

 Neutron scattering is used to detect the distance between atoms and study the dynamics of materials.
 It involves two major principles: elastic scattering and inelastic scattering.

 Elastic scattering provides insight into the structural properties of materials by looking at the angles at which neutrons are scattered.
-The resulting pattern of the scattering provides information regarding the atomic structure of crystals, liquids and amorphous materials.
+The resulting pattern of the scattering provides information regarding the atomic structure of crystals, liquids, and amorphous materials.

 Inelastic scattering focuses on material dynamics through the study of neutron energy and momentum changes during interactions.
 It is key to study phonons, magnons, and other excitations of solid materials.

-Neutron matter interaction
+Neutron–matter interaction

 X- rays interact with matter through electrostatic interaction by interacting with the electron cloud of atoms, this limits their application as they can be scattered strongly from electrons.
 While being neutral, neutrons primarily interact with matter through the short-range strong force with atomic nuclei.
 Nuclei are far smaller than the electron cloud, meaning most materials are transparent to neutrons and allow deeper penetration.
 The interaction between neutrons and nuclei is described by the Fermi pseudopotential, that is, neutrons are well above their meson mass threshold, and thus can be treated effectively as point-like scatterers.
 While most elements have a low tendency to absorb neutrons, certain ones such as cadmium (Cd), gadolinium (Gd), helium (^{3}He), lithium (^{6}Li), and boron (^{10}B) exhibit strong neutron absorption due to nuclear resonance effects.
 The likelihood of absorption increases with neutron wavelength (σ_{a} ∝ λ), meaning slower neutrons are absorbed more readily than faster ones.

 Instrumental and sample requirements

 The technique requires a source of neutrons.
 Neutrons are usually produced in a nuclear reactor or spallation source.
 At a research reactor, other components are needed, including a crystal monochromator (in the case of thermal neutrons), as well as filters to select the desired neutron wavelength.
 Some parts of the setup may also be movable.
-For the long-wavelength neutrons, crystals cannot be used and gratings are used instead as diffractive optical components.
+For the long-wavelength neutrons, crystals cannot be used, and gratings are used instead as diffractive optical components.
 At a spallation source, the time of flight technique is used to sort the energies of the incident neutrons (higher energy neutrons are faster), so no monochromator is needed, but rather a series of aperture elements synchronized to filter neutron pulses with the desired wavelength.

 The technique is most commonly performed as powder diffraction, which only requires a polycrystalline powder.
-Single crystal work is also possible, but the crystals must be much larger than those that are used in single-crystal X-ray crystallography.
+Single-crystal diffraction is also possible, but the crystals must be much larger than those that are used in single-crystal X-ray crystallography.
 It is common to use crystals that are about 1 mm^{3}.

 The technique also requires a device that can detect the neutrons after they have been scattered.